 What is bullying?

-Bullying can happen in many places, such as home, school, or at work.
+Bullying can happen in many places, such as home, school, or work.
 It can happen once or be repeated many times.

 Both boys and girls can be bullies